Nikita Haikin: International career

-He has been an international youth, including Russia U-21, for Russia since 2010.
+Haikin has been an international youth, including Russia U-21, for Russia since 2010.

-He was called up to the senior Russia national football team for the first time in October 2021, as part of their World Cup qualifiers against Cyprus and Croatia.
+He was called up to the Russia senior national team for the first time in October 2021, as part of their World Cup qualifiers against Cyprus and Croatia.
 He was included in the extended 41-players list of candidates.
 He was included in the final squad list for these games and was on the bench in both, backing up Matvei Safonov.

+On 31 October 2024 Haikin revealed he intends to apply for Norwegian citizenship due to his engagement to a Norwegian and desire to settle down there.
+Norway manager Ståle Solbakken commented that Haikin would be considered for a call-up should he become eligible.